tanvir-git/odoo-documentation/content/applications/sales/sales/amazon_connector/setup.rst

 ==================================
-Configure Amazon Connector in Odoo
+Configure Amazon Connector in CoquiAPPs
 ==================================

-Register your Amazon account in Odoo
+Register your Amazon account in CoquiAPPs
 ====================================

 .. _amazon/setup:

-To register your seller account in Odoo, navigate to :menuselection:`Sales --> Configuration --> Settings --> Connectors --> Amazon Sync --> Amazon Accounts` and click on :guilabel:`CREATE`.
+To register your seller account in CoquiAPPs, navigate to :menuselection:`Sales --> Configuration --> Settings --> Connectors --> Amazon Sync --> Amazon Accounts` and click on :guilabel:`CREATE`.

 #.
 Choose a meaningful name for your account (e.g. `Europe`), and select your :guilabel:`Sign-up